Family Encyclopedia >> Work

 3. Stay frugal.

-An upgraded version of the desks is still in use at Seattle headquarters today, and miniature versions are given as prizes for cost-cutting innovations.
-“Achieve more with less,” says Bezos.
-“Constraints breed ingenuity, self-sufficiency and invention.
-There are no additional points for increasing headcount, budget size, or fixed expenses. »
+"Achieve more with less," he advises.
+"Constraints breed ingenuity, self-sufficiency and invention.
+There are no extra points for increasing headcount, budget size, or fixed expenses."

 4. Stand firm.

-As he writes in the Amazon Leadership Principles, “Leaders have conviction and tenacity.
+From Amazon's principles: "Leaders have conviction and tenacity.
 They make no compromises in the name of social cohesion.
-Once the decision is made, they are fully committed. »
+Once the decision is made, they are fully committed."

 5. Think big.